-In accordance with Regents' policies (8.3.5.2) each college making such assignments shall have written procedures to
+In accordance with Board of Regents Policy Manual, Section 8.3.5.2, each college making such assignments shall have written procedures to a) Provide appropriate training to support and enhance each individual's teaching effectiveness, b) Conduct regular assessments, based on written procedures and including results of student and faculty evaluations,

-- a) Provide appropriate training to support and enhance each individual's teaching effectiveness, - b) Conduct regular assessments, based on written procedures and including results of student and faculty evaluations. - of each individual's teaching effectiveness and performance, and - c) Assess competency in English and, if needed, provide for training in English language proficiency.
+- of each individual's teaching effectiveness and performance, and - c) Assess competency in English and, if needed, provide for training in English language proficiency.

-4.3 Academic Program Review
+4.4 Academic Program Review

-The Policy Manual of the Board of Regents Section 3.6.3.
+Board of Regents Policy Manual, Section 3.6.3.